 A new steakhouse is opening its doors in Las Vegas.
 Bugsy & Meyer’s is accepting its first reservations for Thursday, July 2.
 The new restaurant will mix an old-school vibe with the latest culinary expertise.
 Expect juicy steaks, fresh seafood, a deep wine list and whiskey cocktails.
 There’s even a hidden speakeasy in the back.

 Recommended July Attractions

 Wet ‘N’ Wild: For those traveling with kids, Wet ‘N’ Wild has more than 25 water slides and attractions guaranteed to keep family members of all ages entertained.
 The water park is southwest of the Strip, but easy to reach with a ride-sharing service like Uber or Lyft.

 High Roller: The 550-foot-tall High Roller is the tallest observation wheel in the world.
 A full ride takes about 30-40 minutes and passengers soak in incredible 360-degree views day and night.
 Book a Happy Half Hour package and enjoy an open bar inside the cabin.

 Ziplines: Fly LINQ is the first and only zipline on the Strip.
 Strap in and soar through the air from Las Vegas Boulevard to the base of the High Roller wheel.
 Other ziplines around town include Slotzilla on Fremont Street, the VooDoo Zipline between the towers of the Rio hotel and Bootleg Canyon, a zipline park in Boulder City.

-Drink FREE in Las Vegas: Lucky for you, Lavish Vegas knows about special events that include free drinks and open bars, often at the hottest clubs and bars on the strip.
+Drink FREE in Las Vegas: Lucky for you, Lavish Vegas knows about special events that include free drinks and open bars, often at the top clubs and bars on the strip.
 However, these deals are usually announced without much notice.
 Check our club page before and during your visit to Las Vegas, where you can login with your Facebook account and review special offers.